tnebooks/12th-chemistry/content.en/docs/surface-chemistry/_index.md

 ![](5.png)

-**Figure 10.3 Hydrogenation of ethylene in presence of a nickel catalyst.**

 **Active centres**

 The surface of a catalyst is not smooth.
 It bears steps, cracks and corners.
 Hence the atoms on such locations of the surface are co-ordinatively unsaturated.
 So, they have much residual force of attraction.
 Such sites are called active centres.
 So, the surface carries high surface free energy.